 The application process for medical school can vary considerably depending on where you’re applying to study, including the type of admission exam you’re required to complete; the following compares two prominent medical school entry exams and the differences between the Medical College Admission Test (MCAT) and the University Clinical Aptitude Test (UCAT).
-This guide provides you with information regarding who requires the MCAT or UCAT, their level of difficulty and key information about the format of the exams.
+This guide provides you with information regarding who requires the MCAT or UCAT, how hard the exams are and key information about the MCAT and UCAT format.

 The MCAT and the UCAT are both included as an essential entry requirement for many medical schools.
 These admission exams ensure that applicants have the necessary attributes for studying medicine and a future career in the medical profession.
 While the MCAT exam is used by the majority of U.S. medical schools and many Canadian schools, to support their selection process, the UCAT is predominantly used by UK medical schools and some international universities.

 Despite both being computer-based exams, delivered within Pearson VUE testing centers and used as part of the admissions process for medical schools, the MCAT and UCAT differ considerably in what they assess and the format they use (see section below).
 The UCAT focuses on assessing your mental abilities, characteristics, attitudes and professional behaviors; whereas, the MCAT assesses scientific knowledge and inquiry, critical analysis and reasoning skills.

 While one is not necessarily more difficult than the other, as they assess different aspects required for medical school, individuals may find one exam, or certain areas of an exam, more difficult than others, depending on their strengths and weaknesses.